 Eat More Fruits and Vegetables

-Fruits and veggies add color, flavor and texture, plus vitamins, minerals and fibers to your plate.
+Fruits and veggies add color, flavor and texture, plus vitamins, minerals and fiber to your plate.
 Crandall recommends picking one fruit or veggie you've never tried each time you go to the grocery store.
 "It's a great way to discover new options," she says.

 Don't let winter stop you from enjoying produce either.
 It might be harder to find fresh options, but frozen and canned are great alternatives.